During hysteroscopic resection, removing resection chips is often a slow and repetitive manual process.

 – Single-handed activation

-This results in a smoother, more fluid surgical experience.
+This results in a smoother, more fluid and safer surgical experience.

 “For one of its most innovative and patented devices, Delmont imaging has been collaborating with Creanova from design to development, industrialization and manufacturing.
 It was not an easy journey, but the result reaches our expectations.
 Creanova has been efficient and supportive since day one, even when we were close to give up!
 Their design approach is very structured but still flexible and their industrialization team has been quick to manufacture and validate the injection molds we needed.
 In their assembly factory in Serbia we met people with an excellent know how of medical devices regulation & sterilization process.
 I thank Wilco and all his team for this great achievement”